fseldow/image-integrity-poc/README.md

 1. deploy ratify via local helm chart (without crds and mutation)
 1. create the custom policy initiative definition in your sub

-`source acr_akv_crds.sh` to assign the policy initiative and ratify crds
+`bash acr_akv_crds.sh` to assign the policy initiative and ratify crds
 wait for 30min - 1hour for azure policy to take effect

 ### verify